Blue Theme Orange Theme Green Theme Red Theme

 Accessing multi-dimensional arrays

-A multi-dimensional array items are represented in a matrix format and to access it's items, we need to specify the matrix dimension.
-For example, item(1,2) represents an array item in the matrix at second row and third column.
+Multi-dimensional array items are represented in a matrix format; we need to specify the matrix dimension to access its items.
+For example, item(1,2) means an array item in the matrix in the second row and third column.

-The following code snippet shows how to access numbers array defined in the above code.
+The following code snippet shows how to access the number array defined in the above code.

 Console.WriteLine(numbers[0, 1]);